10degrees/10degrees-base/README.md

-# How to use
+# 10 Degrees base - Bootstrap

+This is a branch of the 10 Degrees base theme using Bootstrap 4.

 ## Dependencies

-These dependencies are required on your computer.
-This is not a per-theme requirement.

 Ensure Node is installed.
-You can install/upgrade using the MacOS download from [nodejs.org](https://nodejs.org/en/).
+You can install/upgrade using the downloads from [nodejs.org](https://nodejs.org/en/).

 ## Theme Setup